vfavorito/team-generator/README.md

 <br/> ![picAlt](images/html.PNG) <br/><br/>

 ### Example
-Here is a link to the Coding Team Generator:  [https://github.com/vfavorito/team-generator](https://github.com/vfavorito/team-generator)
+Here is a link to the Coding-Team Generator:  [https://github.com/vfavorito/team-generator](https://github.com/vfavorito/team-generator)

 ### Installation
 Clone the Repository onto your local machine.
 Make sure you have node installed then run the command npm i in your terminal to install all of the package files.
 After that you are good to go.